explodinggradients/ragas/docs/howtos/customizations/metrics/train_your_own_metric.md

 ## Review and Annotate

 Now you have the evaluation results.
 Now it's time to review the evaluations and give feedback to the metric.
 This feedback will be used to train the metric.
-For this you can use [app.ragas](https://app.ragas.io) or any other annotation tool like prodigy, label studio etc.
+For this you can use [app.ragas.io](https://app.ragas.io) or any other annotation tool like prodigy, label studio etc.

-If you're using app.ragas,
+If you're using app.ragas.io,

-- Go to [app.ragas](https://app.ragas.io) and login.
+- Go to [app.ragas.io](https://app.ragas.io) and login.
 - Then go to [App tokens](https://app.ragas.io/dashboard/settings/app-tokens) and create a new app token.
 - Set the token in the environment variable